openshift/cloud-credential-operator/docs/test-plans/ccoctl-simplified-upgrade.md

 roles before identities and role bindings so cloud-side propagation can begin earlier.

-This plan verifies the user-visible command paths for AWS, Azure, and GCP while retaining focused unit coverage for validation, error handling, and cloud API ordering.
+This plan verifies the complete documented upgrade path on AWS, Azure, and GCP: install a cluster with manually maintained short-term credentials, prepare the target-release cloud resources, apply the generated Secrets, mark the cluster upgradeable, and complete a cross-minor OpenShift upgrade.
+Focused unit coverage continues to verify validation, error handling, and cloud API ordering.

 ## 4. Test Items